2010–11 Cruz Azul season

-The 2010–11 Cruz Azul season is the 64th professional season of Mexico's top-flight football league.
-The season is split into two tournaments—the Torneo Apertura and the Torneo Clausura—each with identical formats and each contested by the same eighteen teams.
-Cruz Azul will begin their season on July 23, 2010 against Estudiantes Tecos.
-Cruz Azul will play their homes games on Saturdays at 17:00 hours local time.
+The 2010–11 Deportivo Cruz Azul season was the 84th season in the football club's history and the 46th consecutive season in the top flight of Mexican football.
+The season was split into two tournaments—the Torneo Apertura and the Torneo Clausura—each with identical formats and each contested by the same eighteen teams.
+Cruz Azul began their season on July 23, 2010, against Estudiantes Tecos.
+Cruz Azul played their homes games on Saturdays at 17:00 hours local time.